-A Trust Agreement is an instrument created by an individual (the Settlor or Grantor) with specific directions to another, (the Trustee) regarding the management and distribution of assets during life and after death, to a beneficiary or beneficiaries.
-Trust Agreements are used for different purposes.
+A Trust Agreement is an instrument created by an individual with specific directions to another, (the Trustee) regarding the management and distribution of assets during life and after death, to a beneficiary or beneficiaries.

 One trust which is popular in estate planning is a living trust (also known as a revocable trust).
 A living trust is a written legal document that partially substitutes for a Will.
-Living trusts are commonly used as part of an estate plan, and with good reason.
+Living trusts are commonly used as part of an estate plan, also known as a revocable trust or trust agreement.
 Essentially, the living trust is your alter ego.
 A trust can be used to manage assets during incapacity, hold and manage funds for minor children, heirs or individuals with special needs, protect inheritance, convey gifts, or reduce or eliminate estate taxes.

 The benefits to having a living trust is first, to let you retain control over the trust property while you are alive.
 You, as the settlor of the trust have the ability to change provisions of the trust, property of the trust or beneficiaries of the trust at any time.
 With a living trust, your assets (your home, bank accounts and stocks, for example) are put into the trust, administered for your benefit during your lifetime, and then transferred to your beneficiaries after your death.
 Another benefit is that the trust allows you to avoid a guardianship in case you become incapacitated and can no longer handle you own financial affairs.
 Upon becoming incapacitated, a successor trustee may automatically take your place and manage the trust assets for you.